ANALYSIS-Biden team shrugs off polls, targets key voters ahead of 2024 run

 By Trevor Hunnicutt

-WASHINGTON, Feb 9 (Reuters) - Joe Biden's aides and Democratic allies are shrugging off polls showing doubts about his age and leadership as they plot his expected re-election campaign, and point instead to the U.S. president's flinty State of the Union speech to Congress this week as a sign of his political resiliency.
+WASHINGTON, Feb 9 (Reuters) - Joe Biden, his aides and his Democratic allies are shrugging off polls showing doubts about his age and leadership as they plot his expected re-election campaign, and point instead to the U.S. president's flinty State of the Union speech to Congress this week as a sign of his political resiliency.

 Biden, who turned 80 in November, is the oldest president to hold office.
 He and his Democratic Party are laying the groundwork for a campaign that would put him in office for a second, four-year term in 2025.
 Recent polls show aging leaders are a concern for Americans in general, and Biden's age in particular worries Democratic voters.